 Calculations for Storage Cost:

 Storage Cost = (1000 * 20 * 0.1 * 7 (in days)) / 365 = 38.36

-The right date to order is 8th, for 2000 pieces of lot size as the total storage cost gets larger than the lot size-independent cost that is $100.
+The suitable date to order is 8th, for 2000 pieces of lot size as the total storage cost gets more extensive than the lot size-independent cost that is $100.

 Though this example illustrates the basic calculations, the part period balancing algorithms are used in the ERP system to determine the exact lot-size holding period.